AWARE FOR dlp

 IMPORTANCE OF DLP

-Why you need DLP for collaboration data
+Why you need data exfiltration protection for collaboration

 Collaboration tools like Slack and Microsoft Teams generate one of the largest and fastest-growing datasets in the modern enterprise, making DLP essential to close the loop on protecting all company-owned data.